UniSharp/laravel-filemanager-example-5.3/readme.md

 4. Go to your browser and visit `localhost:8000/laravel-filemanager/demo`

 ## Notes for developers
-Remeber to run `make test`, make sure all tests are passed before sending new pull requests.
+Remember to run `make test`, make sure all tests are passed before sending new pull requests.